gilch/hissp/README.md

 > I mean how do you write it in Hissp without operators?
 Please don't say `eval()`.

+Well, using `eval()` would give you the familiar infix notation.

+But you don't need it.
 We have all the operators because we have all the standard library functions.
 ```
 (operator..add 1 1)